Remember back in the day, when there was that prevalent, cheaply made form of entertainment that was So Bad, It's Good

 - Joseph Kosinski's word is that Oblivion (2013) is meant to evoke sci fi movies of The Seventies.
 What we see wouldn't be (that much) out of place in a Heavy Metal or Moebius comic.

 - Superman Returns: Compared to the upcoming Man of Steel.
-Would seem like a throwback to '70s/'80s Richard Donner Superman films (and according to Word of God is set after Superman I & II).
+Would seem like a throwback to '70s/'80s Richard Donner Superman films (and, according to Word of God, is a direct sequel to the first two).

 - A.I.: Artificial Intelligence is a strange example, given its complicated production history.
 When it was a Stanley Kubrick project, he envisioned the film as a throwback to classic Steven Spielberg/Amblin movies of the '80s.
 However, after it got stuck in Development Hell, Spielberg himself took up the task of making the film, and he imagined it as a throwback to classic Kubrick films as a tribute to the late director (he died in 1999).
 The end result was a muddle of the two directors' visions and a Love It or Hate It finished product.